alps-asd/alps-asd.github.io/manuals/1.0/en/ai-assistant.md

 ### What is llms.txt?

 The `llms-full.txt` file is based on the `llms.txt` standard, a simple way to share key information with AI models in a clean, Markdown format.
-It helps AI assistants quickly understand important details—like ALPS's framework—without clutter.
+It helps AI assistants quickly understand important details—like the ALPS format—without clutter.
 Learn more at [llmstxt.org](https://llmstxt.org/).

 <button id="copyLlmsText" class="copy-button">Copy llms-full.txt</button>
 <span id="copyStatus" class="copy-status"></span>